zhang1980s/ws-latency-lab/ws-latency-app-golang/README.md

 ```

 - The server creates a WebSocket endpoint at `/ws` and a health check endpoint at `/health`
+- When a client connects:
+  - Logs both HTTP and TCP client IP addresses
-- When a client connects, it sets `TCP_NODELAY` to disable Nagle's algorithm for lower latency
+  - Sets `TCP_NODELAY` to disable Nagle's algorithm for lower latency
 - For each message received:
   - Parses the JSON message
   - Adds a server timestamp to the `_test` field using `processMessage` method